 Quiet hours are 10:00pm until 8:00am Sunday through Thursday and midnight until 10:00am Friday and Saturday.
+Quiet hours will be extended to 24-hours toward the end of each semester before finals exams begin.
+Signs will be conspicuously posted in all residential areas notifying students when 24-quiet hours are in effect.
 Noise that is determined by the Residential Life staff to be excessive or disturbing will not be tolerated.
 Please respect and be courteous of other students' rights to a quiet environment.
 Baca Hall has 24-hour quiet hours.